ywang037/Federated-Learning-PyTorch/REPRODUCE_FL.md

 ### IV.
 Differing from the exact results in the vanilla FL paper [IMPORTANT]
 Although we hope to "reproduce" the results reported in [the vanilla FL paper](https://arxiv.org/abs/1602.05629), **due to limited computational power, code resources and timeline**, one may face the following constraints for the time being:
-1. not be able to initilize the model optimally or luckily,
+1. not be able to initilize the model optimally or luckily with a good seed,
 2. not be able to find optimized hyper parameter e.g., the learning rate, given that grid searches is very time-consuming, and thus making do with a "suitable" learning rate heuristically found.
 3. have to make do with (too) earlier stopping of the training, e.g., only perform hundreds of communication rounds rather than thousands of rounds.
 4. cannot afford to do the non-iid study for CIFAR10 learning task.
 In the vanilla FL paper, the author also did not conduct related experiments